CristinaNRR/ExperimentalRoboticsLab/README.md

 * Play State: the robot goes to the play pose waiting for a goTo command.
 The goTo command is simulated extracting randomly from the parmeter 'rooms' in the parameter server.
 The robot checks if the extracted room has already been discovered.
 If so, goes there using the (x,y) coordinates stored in the parameter server.
 After this it goes back to the play pose waiting for another goTo command.
 On the contraty, if the room has not been discovered yet, it switches to the Find state passing as parameter the name of the room.
 * Find state: the robot start moving around the house.
 When it detects a new ball it switches to the Track function that works as in the normal state.
 Then the robot checks if the just discovered room coincide with the room received by the Play state.
 If so, it goes back to the play behaviour; if not, keeps moving around the house.

+In each state I used a lot of 'loginfo' functions in order to be able to follow the state machine behaviour and check that everyting was working properly.
+Inside the package exp_assignment3 it can be found a state machine diagram showing the possible transitions among states.

 ## Packages and file list
 Inside the workspace we can find the following packages:
-* exp_assignment3: contains the state machine inside the folder script, the simple_navigation_goals action client inside the folder src, the launch file simulation.launch inside the folder launch.
+* exp_assignment3: contains the state machine inside the folder script, the simple_navigation_goals action client inside the folder src, the launch file simulation.launch inside the folder launch(which is used to launch the whole simulation, opening both Gazebo and Rviz).
 * planning: contains the gmapping.launch and the the move_base.launch files inside the launch folder.
-* gmapping: contains the description of the robot inside the urdf folder.
+* gmapping: contains the description of the robot inside the urdf folder and the code used by the gmapping algorithm.

 ## Installation and running procedure
 * clone the repository inside home